rhberro/the-fake-backend/README.md

 2. `data/dogs/:id/details.json`

 If the request has multiple dynamic params, the precedence is the same, searching the fullly specific fixture, and the fully generic one otherwise.

+## Contributing

+### Setup library

+1. Clone this repository
+2. Run `npm install` to install dependencies
+3. Run `npm start` to start rollup in watch mode
+4. Have fun!

+### Example application

+This repository already have an example application that already install last built version from `the-fake-backend` before run.

+To start this application:

+1. Go to `example` folder
+2. Run `npm install` to install dependencies
+3. Run `npm start` to start example application